LeadWoods0902/DandD_Nightmare_Plague/Characters/NPC/Chimo-Nahagi/Merlin.md

 Unknown

 ### Notes
-Ingo was one of the more charismatic crew members aboard [[The Kilfenora]].
-In charge of the artillery, Ingo was the ships first line of defence against off-board trouble; and its gambling extraordinaire.

-Ingo was found dead in his cabin, his throat discoloured black like [[Merlin]]'s
+Merlin was found dead in his cabin, his throat discoloured black like the muscle inside of [[Magnus]]'s arm after it's contact with the [[Smoke Construct]] in humanoid form.